Organizations & Social Change Track - PhD

 - Critique policy and articulate policy recommendations on issues at the interface of business, government, and critical social issues; and

-- Conduct research on applied business issues with an emphasis on highlighting problems and providing solutions to issues that promote economic development in regional economies situated within a global context.
+- Conduct research on applied business issues with an emphasis on highlighting problems and providing solutions to issues that promote social and economic development in regional economies situated within a global context.

 What are the career opportunities for me when I graduate?

-- Conduct research in government and multilateral agencies, consultancies, NGOs, and think tanks; and
+- Play leadership roles involving research and administration in government, multilateral agencies, consultancies, NGOs, and think tanks; and

-- Hold pivotal positions within private corporations in various industries, such as energy, healthcare, consumer goods, etc.
+- Hold pivotal positions within private corporations in various industries, such as energy or healthcare.

 What kinds of research are faculty engaged in now?

-The PhD program involves close, apprentice-like working relationships with faculty members.
+The PhD program involves close, apprentice-like working relationships with faculty members and students are introduced early to the world of conferences and publishing.
 A sampling of faculty projects includes:

-- Examining the adoption of global standards, such as Free Trade, how these affect organizations, and what impact they have on social issues.
+- Examining the adoption of global standards, such as fair trade, how these affect organizations, and what impact they have on social issues.

-- Understanding new “hybrid” organizational forms that combine mission-driven elements of nonprofits and revenue-generating elements of for-profit businesses.
+- Understanding new “hybrid” organizational forms that combine mission-driven elements of nonprofits and revenue-generating orientation of for-profit businesses.

 - Investigating how new businesses are created, particularly in urban areas or with immigrant or transnational founders.

-- Exploring how women use networks in distinctive ways, which may enhance or impede their advancement in organizations and their ability to be change agents in organizations.
+- Exploring how women use networks in distinctive ways, which may enhance or impede their careers and their ability to be change agents in organizations.

 Why UMass Boston?

 UMass Boston is recognized as a world-class research university with a reputation for linking research to economic development and community well-being.
-And, the College of Management has been recognized by the Aspen Institute’s Business & Society program as among the top 75 business schools in the world for leadership in researching and teaching about the social impacts of business.
-The location, breadth, and depth of University offerings, and faculty expertise, all offer doctoral students the chance to maximize their investment in their education.
+The campus is part of the University of Massachusetts system, which was ranked 72 in the world in 2012/13 according to the Times Higher Education survey.
+The College of Management holds the selective AACSB accreditation and has been recognized by the Aspen Institute’s Business & Society program as among the top 75 business schools in the world for leadership in researching and teaching about the social impacts of business.
+The college is home to the Entrepreneurship Center, the Financial Services Center, the Center for Sustainable Enterprise and Regional Competitiveness, and the Center for Collaborative Leadership.
+The location, breadth, and depth of university offerings, and faculty expertise, all offer doctoral students the chance to maximize their investment in their education.